Tomev/qcflow/.github/pull_request_template.md

 #### Is this a user-facing change?

 - [ ] No. You can skip the rest of this section.
 - [ ] Yes.
-Give a description of this change to be included in the release notes for MLflow users.
+Give a description of this change to be included in the release notes for QCFlow users.

 <!-- Details in 1-2 sentences.
 You can just refer to another PR with a description if this PR is part of a larger change. -->